Family Cases Involving Children

 In adoption situations, a parent will be able to voluntarily assume the legal rights and responsibilities of a child not biologically known to them.
 The parent may be a relative or perhaps somebody coming into the picture from a separate family.
 The new adoptive parents will be treated like the natural family in the court of law, as they must make important decisions regarding their everyday lifestyle just the same.
 This includes medical treatment matters, education, and religion.
 However, there are many legal issues that may come into play throughout this tedious process.
 For example, criminal background checks must be completed to have an adoption be viable.
 There must also be a termination of parental rights from the birth parents so the adopted parents can go about completing the process.
 If you believe that these issues may be present in your case, it is always a good idea to consult a trusted and experienced family law attorney.

 Paternity law may be a complicated matter that will involve the help of an attorney as well.
 This sometimes difficult and complex area of law includes legal recognition of a child’s biological father, which is typically established through genetic testing.
 The mother of the past relationship may file a paternity suit against the alleged father to obtain child support.
 You may wonder in which ways paternity will be established and what legal significance it can cause on your life.

-At The Law Offices of Amy M. Montes, we recognize that there are trials and difficulties standing in the way when dealing with child law matters.
+At The Montes Law Firm, we recognize that there are trials and difficulties standing in the way when dealing with child law matters.
 We can always arrive at the best situation in any difficult situation with trained knowledge and overall experience dealing with your case.

 Do you have a custody, paternity, or adoption matter that you need solved today?
 Have you exhausted all of your time into finding the right solutions for your matters?
 Then it may be a good idea to call us for help as soon as possible so we can guide you on the right path during this stressful and time-consuming period of your life – all the while making things much easier on your family!